Counting independent sets in amenable groups: A computational phase transition in the thermodynamic limit

-\begin{remark} In order to not having to deal with numerical details about the representation of $\lambda$, we will always implicitly assume that the values taken by $\lambda$ have a bounded number of digits uniformly on $\mathbb{M}$. \end{remark}
+\begin{remark} The constant $\frac{3}{4}$ in the definition of additive FPRAS is the standard choice for minimum success probability but it can be replaced by any constant bounded away from $\frac{1}{2}$ without any sensible change in the definition.
+In order to not have to deal with numerical details about the representation of $\lambda$, we will always implicitly assume that the values taken by $\lambda$ have a bounded number of digits uniformly on $\mathbb{M}$. \end{remark}